Naeem Ahmad Khan: Research in physics

 Khan's research revolved around the biological applications of nuclear physics.
-He worked in fission production calculations and energy measurement through the solid-state nuclear track detector (SSNTD), which he pioneered in 1989 with "Solid State Nuclear Track Detection: A Useful Tool for Basic and Applied Science Research" (co-authored with Hameed Ahmad Khan, another PAEC scientist.
-During the 1980s, Khan supervised the SSNTD project with CERN's Nuclear Engineering Division particle accelerators.
-He played key roles in the establishment of the SSTND laboratory and the development of the Pakistan Institute of Nuclear Science & Technology (PINSTECH)'s nuclear accelerator and particle detectors.
+He worked in fission production calculations and energy measurement through the solid-state nuclear track detector (SSNTD), which he wrote in 1989 with "Solid State Nuclear Track Detection: A Useful Tool for Basic and Applied Science Research" (co-authored with Hameed Ahmad Khan.
+In 1989, Khan and his team conducted uranium-238 research.

-In 1989, Khan and his team of PINSTECH scientists studied the behaviour of 960 MeV/nucleon uranium-238 (^{238}U) ions which passed through a stack of CR-39 (^{39}CR) detectors.
-They had observed that the uranium ions underwent binary fission and broke into protons, alpha particles, and heavy ions while moving through the stack.